Dear Family and Friends,

 One of my all-time favorite TV shows growing up was Charlie Brown Christmas.
 Maybe it was growing up Japanese in a predominately white culture, always feeling a bit different and not quite fitting in, but I often felt like Charlie Brown.
 My favorite scene is when Charlie Brown throws back his head and yells out, “Isn’t there anyone who knows what Christmas is all about?”
 The silence is broken when Linus quotes Luke’s account of Jesus’ birth.
 Today, I doubt that the Bible would be quoted unashamedly during prime time.
 I am afraid that there are fewer and fewer people who know what Christmas is all about, and even fewer who actually believe it.
 Our beliefs are based on our worldview.
 Our worldview shapes our priorities, our goals, our hopes and dreams.
 What is the origin of your worldview?
 I pondered this question and was amazed at how it gets to the foundation of your worldview.

 Many people today would say that everything began with a Big Bang.
 I guess evolution does not require a god’s existence unless you had to answer the question, where did all the matter or energy come from?
 No one seems to answer that.
 Either matter always existed or matter was created.
-When I went to Cambodia this year, I talked with some of our translators, who were taught that the world evolved by chance and time.
+When I went to Southeast Asia this year, I talked with some of our translators, who were taught that the world evolved by chance and time.
 I asked them if they could differentiate between things that people made and things that people did not make- a flower, a Coke can, a rock, a cell phone.
 I asked then how they knew that a cell phone was man-made.
 They told me that How about - a flower: man did not make; a Coke can: man made; a rock: man did not make; an cell phone: man made.
 Why do you say a cell phone man made.
 They told me that you can take picture, call people, send e-mail and post pictures on Facebook.
 Then I asked them how a baby, which is infinitely more complicated than a cell phone, could be made by random chance?
 A baby is alive, growing, and can reproduce whereas a cell phone cannot.
 It is impossible for a cell phone to get here by chance, but somehow a baby can?
 “Dr. Rich, I never thought of it that way,” the translators told me.
 I encouraged them to use their brains to look around and see that the world screams that there must be a Creator.

 If you are tracking so far, you might believe in the existence of “a” god.
 Remember Charlie Brown’s question?
 It is announcing the birth of Jesus, whose name means to rescue, deliver, and save.
 You may ask, “What do I need to be rescued, delivered or saved from?
 We all need to be saved from sin in our lives.
 God is a just God, and every sin needs to be punished, otherwise He would not be just or good.
 It may not be obvious, but sin has a death grip on you.
 I ask my children: “Can a drowning man save himself?”
 “No!”
 “Can a sinful person make himself clean again?”
 “No!”
 In both cases, he needs a savior who Himself has conquered sin and death.
 You see Jesus did not come to earth just to show us how to live, but ultimately to “give His life a ransom for many” (Mark 10:45).
 Love and justice met together at the cross of Jesus.
 Jesus showed His love by willingly going to the cross, and God’s justice was demonstrated when God the Father sacrificed His only Son on the cross, the innocent dying for the guilty.
 Jesus is called the “Lamb of God who takes away the sin of the world!”
 (John 1:29) Jesus, unlike us, lived the perfect life as “One who has been tempted in all things as we are, yet without sin.”
 (Hebrews 4:15) What must I do to be saved?
 God’s Word say, “if you confess with your mouth, ‘Jesus is Lord’, and believe in your heart that God raised Him from the dead, you will be saved.”
 (Romans 10:9) When you acknowledge that Jesus is Lord, you surrender your life to follow Jesus, turning from sin in your life to a life wanting to please God.
 When you “believe in your heart that God raised Him from the dead,” you acknowledge that you are unable to save yourself and fully trust in God to save your soul just as He raised Jesus.
 When you died your body dies, but your soul lives on.
 When God saves your soul you will spend eternity in heaven with Jesus.